TazDeCoder/library-store/README.md

 ## Description

-A JavaScript app based on the Odin Project exercise - **'Library'**
+A JavaScript application based on the Odin Project exercise - **'Library'**

 **Features:**